 So yeah, we get it.
 Moving to Dallas may be a great decision for you.
 But you probably have lots of questions, right?
 What'll it cost to live there?
 What kind of jobs can I find in Dallas?
 Where should I live?
 Is there really anything to do in Dallas besides go to the rodeo?
 The list goes on.

 Relocating to another city is both incredibly exciting and stressful.
 But today, kiss that stress goodbye.
-Let us here at Bellhops show you around Dallas a bit as we answer all the above questions (and more!).
+Let us here at Bellhops show you around Dallas a bit as we answer all the above questions (we are movers in Dallas, by the way).
 Now, without further adieu, grab a cup of coffee, sit back, and enjoy our guide to moving to Dallas.

 Wherever you decide to move, we’d like to make it a little easier.
 Sign up here for $50 off your next move.